htr2b/CENG311_Project/README.md

 # AYBU Cyber Club Website

 **Project Overview:**
-This website was developed for the AYBU Cyber Club—a cybersecurity club founded by the students of Ankara Yıldırım Beyazıt University.
+This website was developed for the AYBU Cyber Club a cybersecurity club founded by the students of Ankara Yıldırım Beyazıt University.
 It provides comprehensive information about the club, including its mission, upcoming events, community, and blog updates.

 ---